Holden Beach, North Carolina: History

 Luther S. Holden, John's son, operated the old hotel that his father had built, started development of the property nearby and became a permanent resident in 1946.
 Soon afterwards, Luther S. Holden's son, John F. Holden, began building other homes and renting them to vacationers.
 A bit later, other smaller developments were started west of the ferry location.
 In the early 1940s one could buy an oceanfront house with the land for about $600.
 John F. Holden and his wife Johnsie actually began the development of Holden Beach that would slowly become a resort area.
 The Holdens had two sons, Lyn and J. Alan Holden, the seventh generation of Holdens to live on Holden Beach.

 In 1954, the island had about 300 homes and a turnbridge.
 After that year's destructive Hurricane Hazel, which hit on October 15, 1954, the rebuilding was slow.
 On February 14, 1969, the island was incorporated, and on May 13, 1986, the Town of Holden Beach dedicated a new high-rise steel and concrete bridge, allowing better access to the then more than 1,900 homes on the island.

 The one church on the island, the interdenominational Holden Beach Chapel, began as a Bible study in the home of Luther S. Holden and several other resident families on the island.
 Eventually land was donated and the church was erected in the 1940s.
 It was destroyed by Hurricane Hazel in 1954 but was rebuilt shortly thereafter.
 Today the chapel serves the many hundreds who live on and around Holden Beach and the numbers of visitors who vacation on the island during the summer months.

 Government

 The mayor of Holden Beach is J. Alan Holden and the mayor pro-tem is Gerald Brown.
-The town commissioners are Woody Tyner, Brain Murdock, Mike Sullivan, Rick Smith, and Pat Kwiatkowski.
+The town commissioners are Woody Tyner, Brian Murdock, Mike Sullivan, Rick Smith, and Pat Kwiatkowski.